 In the end, using the snooze option in this way is really about two things:

 This 2020 buzzword came in the wake of the coronavirus lockdowns.
-While marketers always said empathy was part of their messaging equation, COVID-19 woke marketers up to the urgent need for more compassionate and subscriber-centric messaging.
+While marketers always said empathy was part of their messaging equation, COVID-19 woke up marketers to the urgent need for more compassionate and subscriber-centric messaging.
 They’ve embraced that priority by not only changing how they communicate in their broadcast messages, but also in their triggered messages, which unfortunately are rarely updated and optimized.

 With this top of mind, we’re seeing brands use the email snooze as a tool of empathy in the same way that trigger warnings have been added to TV shows.
 After all, why risk potentially offending and losing a subscriber when a simple disclosure and the ability to skip the content avoids the issue completely?